nightrunner91/nightvue/README.md

 # File Structure 📂

 This is default NightVue file structure.
-We followed to the principle of modularity and extensibility during the development of the framework and recommend that you follow it.
+We followed to the principle of modularity and extensibility during the development and recommend that you follow it aswell.
 ```
 .
 ├── public